 Outside the Lab

 Outside of academia, I'm heavily interested in music.
 I graduated from The Juilliard School's Pre-College program in 2016 having studied violin there from 6th-12th grade.
-I serve as the associate concertamster (second-chair first violinist) in the Hopkins Symphony Orchestra, and I won its bi-annual concerto competition in 2018, performing Mendelssohn's Violin Concerto in E Minor, Op.
+I served as the associate concertmaster (second-chair first violinist) in the Hopkins Symphony Orchestra for several concerts, I was the prinicpal 2nd violinist for a year, and I won HSO's bi-annual concerto competition in 2018, performing Mendelssohn's Violin Concerto in E Minor, Op.
 64, in its entirety.

-In 2018 I was elected to the board of Steinway Series at Silo Hill, a non-profit concert series located in Phoenix, MD, that hosts world-class classical musicians for concerts to raise money for Parkinson's Disease research.
-I'm the youngest person in the organization's history to be elected to the board, and I (perhaps accordingly) serve as the organization's director of social media and outreach.
+In 2018 I was elected to the board of Steinway Series at Silo Hill (pictured on right), a non-profit concert series located in Phoenix, MD, that hosts world-class classical musicians for concerts to raise money for Parkinson's Disease research.
+I serve as the organization's liaison to current Parkinson's research and projects worthy of our financial support.

 And lastly, some basic info about me...

 I'm originally from Ann Arbor, Michigan.
-I moved to Pennsylvania in middle school right around when my brother and I began studying double bass and violin (respectively) at The Juilliard School's Pre-College Program.
-I studied violin at Juilliard for seven years with Catherine Cho and Ann Setzer before graduating in 2016.
+I moved to Pennsylvania in middle school right around when my brother and I were accepted to Juilliard.
+I studied violin there for seven years with Catherine Cho and Ann Setzer before graduating in 2016.
 I also spent summers at the Aspen and Bowdoin music festivals.
 Meanwhile, my brother grew up to be an absolute double bass legend.

 As a hobby, I'm a collector/archivist of vintage license plates.
 I specialize in Colorado and Michigan license plates issued with specific county codes/allotments.
 I'm currently trying to assemble several complete Michigan and Colorado county sets from a few different years.
-I also founded and maintain the Jackson County, CO license plate archive, which can be accessed here.
+I also founded and maintain the Jackson County, CO license plate archive.
+My license plate archive can be accessed here.